MrPinkPigg/APCompSci/README.md

 # APCompSci

-Just programs and such from AP Computer Science
+Projects from AP Computer Science

+most of the course was just practice tests though